Here are some basic questions for you if you’re not sure what to ask your school counselor:

 - When is the PSAT/NMSQT going to be given?

-- How should I study for the SAT, and is it given at this high school or do I need to go somewhere nearby?
+- How should I study for the SAT?
+Is it given at this high school, or do I need to go somewhere nearby?

-- Do you have any college planning sessions scheduled?
+- Have you scheduled any college planning sessions?

-- Do you have college handbooks or other guides that I can browse or borrow?
+- Do you have college handbooks or other guides I can browse, borrow, or read online?

 - What activities can I do at home and over the summer to get ready for college?

-- What kinds of grades do different colleges require?
+- What grade point averages do different colleges require?

-- Are there any college fairs at this school, or nearby?
+- Are there any college fairs at our school or nearby?

-- What colleges do other kids from our school go to?
+- What colleges do other students from our school go to?

 - What are the requirements or standards for the honor society?

-- Can you put me in touch with recent grads who are going to the colleges on my wish list?
+- Can you put me in touch with recent graduates who are going to colleges on my wish list?

 - Do you have any information to help me start exploring careers?

-- If my colleges need a recommendation from you, how can I help you know me better, so it can be more personal?
+- If my colleges need a recommendation from you, what information can I give you so the recommendation can be more personal?

-- Are there any special scholarships or awards that I should know about now, so I can work toward them?
+- Are there any special scholarships or awards I should know about now to work toward?

-- Can I see my transcript as it stands now, to see if everything is as I think it should be?
+- May I see my transcript now to check if everything is as I think it should be?

-- What forms do I use to apply for financial aid and where I can find them online?
+- What forms do I use to apply for financial aid?
+Where can I find the forms online?

-- How does our school compare to others, in terms of test scores and reputation?
+- How does our school compare to others regarding test scores and reputation?

-Your school counselor may be the most accessible person on the planet, or may be juggling a thousand students and barely know your name.
-So, remember that the person who has the biggest stake in your academics is you.
+Your school counselor may be the most accessible person on the planet.
+On the other hand, they may be juggling a thousand students and barely know your name.
+For this reason, it’s important to remember that the person who has the biggest stake in your academics is you.
 It's up to you to stay on top of opportunities and deadlines so you can take control of your future.